OpenDDS/OpenDDS/docs/devguide/introduction.rst

 #.
 OpenDDS's native multicast transport does not work with RTPS Discovery due to the way GUIDs are assigned (a warning will be issued if this is attempted).

-For more details in how RTPS discovery occurs, a very good reference to read can be found in :omgspec:`rtps:8.5 Discovery Module`.
+For more details on RTPS discovery, see :omgspec:`rtps:8.5 Discovery Module`.

 .. _introduction--threading: